ReplacementBot/ReplacementBot/tests/README.md

 You can locally run test via `npm test` command

-Additonaly, every master commit and PRs are tested in the cloud by CircleCi
+Additionally, every master commit and PRs are tested in the cloud by CircleCi

 ## Unit Tests